 Undergraduate Lab Open Hours Policy

-In accordance with this policy the lab has open lab hours for students to work on their course experiments outside of scheduled lab time and the individual GTA’s office hours.
+Open lab hours will be cancelled altogether during the pandemic.
+The lab normally has open lab hours for students to work on their course experiments outside of scheduled lab time and the individual GTA’s office hours.
 These open hours are also available for students to work on personal projects if they should wish to do so.
 All personal projects MUST be approved by lab supervisors prior to work.
-Open lab hours posted on the undergraduate lab website.
 Students may use the labs during these open periods as long as lab personnel are present.
-Open lab hours are NOT a guarantee of lab access, they are a good faith effort to enable students access to equipment as much as possible during normal business hours.
+Open lab hours are NOT a guarantee of lab access, they are a good faith effort to enable student’s access to equipment as much as possible during normal business hours.

 Location and Contacts